jorisvandenbossche/DS-python-data-analysis/setup.md

 To get started, you should have the following three elements setup:

 1. Install Python and the required Python packages
-2. Download the course material to your computer
+1. Download the course material to your computer
+1. Test your configuration and installation
-3. Start Jupyter notebook
+1. Start Jupyter lab

 In the following sections, more details are provided for each of these steps.
 When all three are done, you are ready to start coding!